Contemporary art, skiing, snow monsters, a mountaintop lake, and lush wetlands

 Towada Art Center is the creative nexus of this region and a grand symbol of its revitalization.
 When the city of Towada made the bold decision to transform the town center, it put the art center at its heart.

-In less than a decade, Towada became a popular venue for contemporary art lovers and other tourists, featuring works by 33 world-renowned artists such as Ron Mueck and Yayoi Kusama.
+In less than a decade, Towada became a popular venue for contemporary art lovers and other tourists by featuring works by 33 world-renowned artists such as Ron Mueck and Yayoi Kusama.
 There are hundreds of reviews about Towada Art Center on travel sites.

-Oirase Mountain Stream is clear, beautiful and magical—a meandering, cascading route that stretches for 14 kilometers.
-You can hike along all or part of it, since there's a bus route that runs roughly parallel to the flow.
-You can also rent bicycles and ride alongside.
+Clear, beautiful, magical Oirase Mountain Stream is a meandering, cascading route that stretches for 14 kilometers.
+You can hike along all or part of it since a bus route runs roughly parallel to the flow.
+You can also rent bicycles and ride alongside the stream.

-The many waterfalls in Towada are definitely a highlight, but the trees, moss, deep greenery and dark soil, the sounds of cascading water and the solitude of bridges crisscrossing the stream are what make the stream a magical, meditative experience.
+The many waterfalls in Towada are definitely a highlight, but the trees, moss, deep greenery, dark soil, sounds of cascading water, and solitude of the bridges crisscrossing the stream are what make the stream a magical, meditative experience.

 Mt.
 Hakkoda is really two volcanic mountain ranges.
 The Hakkoda Ropeway takes visitors up the secondary peak, Mt.
 Tamoyachi, which is the site of the Hakkoda ski area, a renowned backcountry powder ski and snowboard mecca.

-From the gondola you'll be able to see the rare "snow monsters" that populate the area—trees with shaggy coats of snow that look like fantastic creatures.
+From the gondola, you can see the rare “snow monsters” that populate the area—trees with shaggy coats of snow that look like fantastic creatures.